-The Directors presently have the authority to purchase in the market up to 14.99 per cent. of the Ordinary Shares in issue as at the date of this document.
+The Directors have the authority to purchase in the market up to 14.99 per cent. of the Ordinary Shares in issue immediately following Admission.
 This authority will expire at the conclusion of the Company's first annual general meeting or, if earlier, 18 months from the date on which the resolution conferring the authority was passed.
 The Directors intend to seek annual renewal of this authority from Shareholders at each annual general meeting.